Tsands15/Tsands15.github.io/index.md

   actions:
     - label: "My Projects"
       url: "/portfolio/"
 excerpt: "Tre Sands is an engineer with a passion for design and problem solving.
-His area of expertise is 3D design utilizng CAD software"
+This is website dedicated to the design projects Tre Sands has done throughout his school career."
 feature_row:
   - image_path: assets/img/syringepump.jpg
     alt: "Syringe Pump"